 viewport so that the image has the proper aspect ratio.

-For example, using the command 'winadj 0 nx 0 ny
+For example, using the command 'winadj 0 nx 0 ny'

-after the IMAGE
+after the IMAGE command BUT

-before the HEADER
+before the HEADER command

 will produce square pixels.

-to file "fspec".
+xxx to file "fspec".

-the commands making up a macro to a file.
+WRITE the commands making up a macro to a file.

-If the macro name XXX
+If the macro name XXX given is all,

 all macros currently defined and the entire command buffer

-) are written to the
+(BUFFER) are written to the

 file.
-If the macro name XXX
+If the macro name XXX is macros,

 then only the currently defined macros are written to the file